ukoda/lcd4linux-ax206/README.md

 - `height`: The height of the box in pixels to fit the text, see below.
 - `align`: Horizontal alignment of 'L', 'C' or 'R'.
 - `center`: Doesn't appear to do anything.
 - `fcolor`: Font color as RGB or RGBA.
-The background is always transparent.
+The background is transparent unless `background` is defined.
 - `inverted`: Inverts the fcolor value e.g. '0000ff' would become 'ffff00'.
 - `update`: Update time in mS, as per other widgets.
 - `visible`: Visiblity,  as per other widgets.
 - `debugborder`: The colour to use to show the bounding box.
 If black or ommited will not be rendered.
+I have added to this widget these fields:
+- `background`: Background color as RGB or RGBA.
+If not defined the background is transparent.

 NB: If `size` is ommited or 0 the largest font size that will fit in the `width` x `height` box will be used depending on what limited is reached first.
 If the font `size` is given the text will be cropped to fit the box if it too big.
 The text is always vertically center alligned, ignoring decenders.
 While expermenting with layouts setting `debugborder` to 'ffffff' can be handy.